kieranpotts/blog/README.md

 # Thoughts on the crafting of software

-This repository holds the source files, build and deployment scripts for my personal blog, ["Thoughts on the crafting of software"](https://kieranpotts.com/).
+This repository holds the source files, build and deployment scripts for my personal blog.

 ## Documentation